panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 > A type `T` is *contravariant* if having `S <: P`, then `T<P> <: T<S>`.

-In simple words, the subtyping of function types is determined in the opposite direction with the subtyping of the parameter types (when returning types are the same).
+The subtyping direction of function types is the opposite direction of the subtyping of the parameter types (when returning types are the same).

 ```ts twoslash
 // @include: user